dogecoinfoundation/libdogecoin/doc/address.md

 `int getDerivedHDAddress(const char* masterkey, uint32_t account, bool ischange, uint32_t addressindex, char* outaddress, bool outprivkey)`

-This function derives a hierarchical deterministic address by way of providing the extended master key, account, ischange and addressindex.
+This function derives a hierarchical deterministic address (extended HD address) by way of providing the extended master key, account, ischange and addressindex.
 It will return 1 if the function is successful and 0 if not.

 _C usage:_